jeff-daniels/Udacity-Deep-Reinforcement-Learning-Nanodegree/Project 1: Navigation/README.md

 # Project 1: Navigation

+## Background
-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+In this project, an agent is trained to navigate (and collect bananas!) in a large, square world.
+The goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

+## Environment
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to: